Otto Roth: As Commissioner

+Downfall and Hungarian Soviet interval

 On 28 December, French commander Henri Mathias Berthelot made a stop in Timișoara, and was met by Roth.
 The latter obtained from Berthelot a pledge that the city's industries would be supplied with coal from Petroșani.
 As the general acknowledged to Roth: "If there is no coal, and no industry, the unemployed will grow in numbers and this will encourage Bolshevism."
 Following the regime change, Roth reestablished the National Guard with backing from the Swabians' German National Council.
 The subsequent period witnessed a row between Roth and the Yugoslavs: the Yugoslavist newspaper Srpski Glasnik referred to him as a "chameleon" and a front for Hungarian nationalism.
 As noted in 1936 by Adolf Ungár in Brassói Lapok, Roth "was especially active in the direction of preventing the Banat from falling into Serbian hands."
 Political historian László Kővágó argues that, in January 1919, there began an "operation directed by Ottó Róth in Temesvár, whose aim was to establish the independent Republic of Banat".
 Kővágó notes that this conspiracy was assisted by Svetozar Mošorinski and Mladen Stanatiev, both of whom had been active in the MSZDP's Agitation Committee for Serbs and Bunjevci.